SpineEventEngine/SpineEventEngine.github.io/docs/introduction/naming-conventions.md

 ---
 title: Naming Conventions
-headline: Naming Conventions
+headline: Documentation
 bodyclass: docs
 layout: docs
 sidenav_list: guides
 sidenav: doc-side-nav.html
 type: markdown
 ---
+# Naming Conventions

-<p>This document covers naming conventions for the code.
-Some of these contentions are used by
+<p class="lead">This document covers naming conventions for the code.
+Some of these contentions are
-the framework and code generation, and as such are required.
+used by the framework and code generation, and as such are required.
 Others are our recommendations that we find useful for making things clear and structuring the code.</p>

 ## Proto files

 Proto files are named using the `snake_case`, as defined by Protobuf.
 There are several special kinds of files.

-<p class="note">We recommend using `java_outer_classname` in proto files names to make their names obvious.
+<p class="note">We recommend using `java_outer_classname` in proto files names to make their names
+    obvious.
 Otherwise Protobuf Compiler tries to use the name of the file for the Java class.
     For example, for `identifiers.proto` it will be `Identifiers.java`.
     Though sometimes it can be `SomethingOuterClass` when there is a type which conflicts with CamelCase version of the file name.
 You may also want to use names like `Identifiers` for utility classes related to your domain.</p>

 ### Identifiers

 Commands and events reference model entities using their identifiers.
 Having typed identifiers makes a model type safe.
 Although the framework also supports `String`, `Integer`, and `Long` as valid ID types, we strongly recommend defining custom ID types like `CustomerId`, `OrderId`, `ShipmentId`, and others.
 You can find similar cases in the framework API which has `EventId`, `CommandId`, `UserId`, `TenantId`, and others.

 We find it convenient to define ID types in one file called `identifiers.proto`.
 A typical project is likely to have more than one Bounded Context, thus you will have several `identifiers.proto` files.
 Each of them resides under the directory with proto files defining the data model of the corresponding Bounded Context.

 ### Command definitions